 A very early tradition, found in St Irenaeus (130-202), says that the Hands of the Father are the Son and the Holy Spirit.
 (St Irenaeus is the disciple of the disciple of St John the Evangelist.)
 Now, imagine the Father holding you, as a little baby with His Hands (the Son, and the Holy Spirit), immersing you, and always holding you.

-You find the Son’s 5 commandments in the second part of Mt 5, and the 5 of the Holy Spirit in the five sections of Mt 7.
-We need to learn to count on the fingers of each hand: 1, 2, 3,…5, then again: 1, 2, 3…5.
-This way, the Father can hold us, we are facing Him, and we can live the 7 sections of Mt 6, dedicated to the Father and having in it the “Our Father”.
-(Please check Mt 5-7 text, with these divisions here) Counting, remembering, putting into practise, will allow us to remain in the Hands of the Father, all the time, Facing him.
+This is one of the early spiritual ways of being for Christians.
+This is the earliest form of catechesis and is very practical.
+First comes the understanding that God has two Hands – the Son, and the Holy Spirit – and that He holds us with them.
+Our aim then should be never to escape from His Hands.
+Finally, as each hand has 5 fingers, in order to remain in the Hands of the Father, we need to put into practice the 5 + 5 commandments we find in the Sermon on the Mount.
+The Son’s 5 commandments are to be found in the second part of Mt.
+5, and the 5 of the Holy Spirit in the five sections of Mt.
+7. We need to learn once again how to count on the fingers of each hand: 1, 2, 3,…5, then again: 1, 2, 3…5.
+In this way, the Father can hold us, we are facing Him, and we can live the 7 sections of Mt.
+6, dedicated to the Father and actually containing in it the “Our Father”.
+(Please check Mt 5-7 text, with these divisions here) Counting, remembering, putting into practice, will allow us to remain in the Hands of the Father, all the time, Face to face with Him.

 So, when we say the Our Father, we say it in the position shown above.
 The Father is holding us – his little children – with His First Hand: the Son, and with His Second Hand: the Holy Spirit.
 We are Face to face.